SimonStapletonCotton/businessdailydeals/replit.md

 - Changed color scheme from blue to olive and charcoal throughout the application for brand consistency
 - All core features are now working: authentication, deal management, role switching, notifications, deal posting, deal browsing, expired deal management
 - Applied consistent olive and charcoal color scheme across all pages, components, and UI elements
+- Modified home page for non-authenticated users to show ONLY hot deals (no search, no other information)
+- Fixed regular deal posting issue by removing required product images validation from both schema and client-side validation

 ## User Preferences